Kullback-Leibler Consistency of $p$-dimensional P\'olya Tree Posteriors and Differential Entropy Estimation

 \section{Proof of Theorem \ref{teo:weak-consistency}}

-We present a proof that employs three auxiliary results alongside Theorem \ref{lem:representation}.
+We present a proof that employs three auxiliary results alongside Theorem 3.
 Proposition \ref{prop:negative-moment} provides estimates for the negative moment of a binomial random variable and Proposition \ref{prop:digamma-inequality} provides bounds for evaluations of the digamma function [see e.g. \citep{gradshteyn2014table} for details].
-Finally, Proposition \ref{prop:upper-bound-term} applies Proposition \ref{prop:negative-moment} obtaining an upper bound for $\e_{\Amostra}[\log(\hat{Y}_\epsilon)]$.
+Finally, Proposition \ref{prop:upper-bound-term} applies Proposition \ref{prop:negative-moment}, obtaining useful estimates for related quantities of $\e_{\Amostra}[\log(\hat{Y}_\epsilon)]$.